alchitry/alchitry.github.io/content/tutorials/basic-cpu.md

 These act as constants that will be replaced with the line number of the instruction following it.

 For example, the label `begin` in the above code will have value `0` since it is before the first instruction.
-These make it easy to reference instructions without having to relay on fixed numbers (to avoid the insert problem).
+These make it easy to reference instructions without having to rely on fixed numbers (to avoid the insert problem).

 Instructions consist of the name of the _opcode_ followed by a list of comma-separated arguments.